Some families of minimal elements for the partial ordering on prime knots: Outline of this research

-The resulting set turns out to be a closed algebraic set (refer to \cite{CS}).
-By definition, this algebraic set depends on a choice of generators of $G$ (the coordinates of $X(G)$ vary if we change the choice of generating set of $G$), however, the geometric structures do not depend on that choice.
-So $X(G)$ is an invariant of $G$ up to {\it isomorphism of algebraic sets}.
-Here two algebraic sets $V$ and $W$ in a complex space $\BC^N$ are said to be isomorphic or {\it bipolynomial} if there exist polynomial maps $f:V \to W$ and $g:W \to V$ such that $g \circ f=id_{V}$, $f \circ g=id_{W}$.
-Then $f$ and $g$ are called isomorphisms or bipolynomial maps.
+The resulting set turns out to be a closed algebraic set.
+By definition, this algebraic set depends on a choice of generators of $G$ (the coordinates of $X(G)$ vary if we change the choice of generating set of $G$).
+However, the geometric structures do not depend on that choice up to {\it bipolynomial map}.
+Here two algebraic sets $V$ and $W$ in some complex spaces are said to be isomorphic (bipolynomial equivalent) if there exist polynomial maps $f:V \to W$ and $g:W \to V$ such that $g \circ f=id_{V}$, $f \circ g=id_{W}$.
+We call each of $f$ and $g$ an isomorphism or a bipolynomial map.
+So $X(G)$ is an invariant of $G$ up to isomorphism (bipolynomial equivalence) of algebraic sets.